Larne beat Cliftonville as Linfield and Crues win

 Linfield move one point behind Cliftonville with a 2-0 home win over Carrick Rangers and Crusaders beat Coleraine 2-0 at Seaview.

-Portadown host Glenavon in a Mid-Ulster derby at Shamrock Park at 17:30 GMT.
+Portadown beat Glenavon 3-1 in the Mid-Ulster derby at Shamrock Park.

 Glentoran continued their resurgance under Rodney McAree with a 3-1 victory away to Ballymena United on Friday, while Dungannon Swifts beat relegation rivals Newry City 2-0 in the night's other match.